How To Fund Your Child’s Tertiary Education In The UK

 According to a HSBC survey, Malaysian parents prefer these courses for their children: Medicine (25%), Engineering (11%) and Computer Science (3%).
 Besides these courses, there are many other courses that may be interesting to your child.

-To better understand what each course entails and their career prospects, head over to one of the free seminars available at the Education UK Exhibition by British Council happening on November 5 and 6, 2016, where Heather McKeever from University of Reading will guide you through finding the right course and the right university.
+To better understand what each course entails and their career prospects, head over to one of the free seminars available at the Study UK Exhibition by British Council happening on March 18 and 19, 2017, where James Durant from the Universities and Colleges Admissions Service (UCAS) will guide you in your application to your chosen university and course via UCAS.

 For example, if you are planning to send your child for one of the most popular courses, Engineering, here’s how much it costs in four top universities in the UK: